gecbu/project-reactor-examples/README.md

 **EmitterProcessorWithPublisher** shows the basics of connecting an EmitterProcessor to a publisher which emits items.
 The EmitterProcessor only forwards the items so there is nothing special in this basic example.
 A more complex example would include more than one subscriber and maybe even more than one publisher.

+## Custom Processor

+**CustomProcessorExample** shows how to basically generate a custom processor.
+Because the processor functions as subscriber and publisher at the same time, there are at least four methods to implement:
+* Subscriber side
+  * onSubscribe
+  * onNext
+  * onComplete
+  * onError
+* Publisher side
+  * subscribe

+Take a look at the documentation to find more details: [API FluxProcessor](https://projectreactor.io/docs/core/snapshot/api/reactor/core/publisher/FluxProcessor.html)

+## EmitterProcessor as a HUB

 t.b.d:
 * show example of multiple subscribers and/or publisher for an EmitterProcessor with a sink and with publishers